Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Networks/Protocols/Internet Control Message Protocol.md

   - internet control message protocol
   - ICMP
 ---
-ICMP is a network layer protocol used for error reporting and diagnostics.
+**Internet Control Message Protocol** (ICMP) is a network layer protocol used for error reporting and diagnostics.